 Since the duty cycle for lift truck pressure vessels is outside the window of current experience, a methodology for determining the cycle life must be established.
-A deterministic engineering analysis for quantifying the progression of fatigue cracks is provided in the American Society of Mechanical Engineers (ASME) Boiler and Pressure Vessel Code (Section VIII, Division 3, Article KD-4) and extended to the specific case of high-pressure gaseous hydrogen in Article KD-10.
+A deterministic engineering analysis for quantifying the progression of fatigue cracks is provided in the ASME BPVC (Section VIII, Division 3, Article KD-4) and extended to the specific case of high-pressure gaseous hydrogen in Article KD-10.
 This framework provides a method for conservatively estimating the fatigue cycle life of pressure vessels based on assessment of existing flaws in the pressure vessel.
 An alternate method has been proposed based on the measured performance of manufactured pressure vessels subjected to pressure cycling coupled with statistical assessment of the quality of the pressure vessels and desired cycle life.
 These two methods have been referred to as engineering analysis method and performance evaluation method respectively.